 Misty still had three other pokemon.
 She could accept the loss of Celest and still use her next three to try for a victory.
 But that would mean letting her starter stay down there and get pummeled into unconsciousness, or worse—

 “I forfeit!” she yelled, and within seconds the machines generating the hailstorm shut down as the audience filled the stadium with noise.
 Misty rushed to the edge of the glacier, stripping off anything water sensitive and taking out her headset before diving into the icy water.
 She kicked down until she spotted Celest and unclipped its diveball to return it.

 As she kicked back to the surface and climbed onto the glacier, she knew her attempts at becoming Champion were done.
 Years spent preparing and she had choked in the very first match against the League, had thrown the battle rather than risk harm to her pokemon.
 Someone so soft could never be Champion.
 Her hand caressed Celest’s cold ball as she walked to the bridge leading off the glacier, chin held high for the cameras as her spirit withered within her.

-Later, as she sat alone outside the Indigo Plateau compound, Lorelei found her.
+Lorelei found her sitting alone outside the Indigo Plateau compound.
 Misty didn’t know how, didn’t question it.
 She simply continued staring up at the stars as the Elite sat on the bench beside her.
 They shared a silent handful of minutes before the older woman spoke.

 “You did a noble thing in there.
 I hope you’re not still beating yourself up over it.”